Lake Tahoe License Plate Program

 Grant Information

-Nevada Division of State Lands is pleased to announce the review of applications for 2023 Lake Tahoe License Plate grant proposals!
-NDSL anticipates approximately $500,000 in funding will be available for this round, and hopes to issue grant funding awards in February 2023.
-Please see below documents for grant documents and further information.
+The Nevada Division of State Lands is accepting applications for the Lake Tahoe License Plate grant program through November 8, 2024.
+Grants will be awarded on a competitive basis to public agencies and nonprofit organizations for projects or programs that promote the preservation and restoration of the natural environment in the Lake Tahoe Basin.
+NDSL anticipates approximately $1,000,000 in funding will be available for this round, and plans to issue grant funding awards in early 2025.
+Please contact Chris LaCasse at: chris.lacasse@lands.nv.gov for further information.

 Show your support for Lake Tahoe